a529987659852/openwbmqtt/README.md

 Clone the custom component to your custom components folder.
 Then, in HA, choose Settings -> Integrations -> add the Integration

-The integration coding subscribes to MQTT topics `prefix/various values`.
+The integration coding subscribes to MQTT topics `prefix/<various values>`.

 The first **parameter, mqttroot**, defines the prefix that shall be applied to all MQTT topics.
 By default, openWB publishes data to the MQTT topic `openWB/#` (for example `openWB/lp/1/%Soc`).
 In this case, set the prefix to openWB and the integration will subscribe to MQTT data, for example `openWB/lp/1/%Soc`, or `openWB/global/chargeMode`, and so on.